What is encryption? (A comprehensive guide)

 Brute force attacks

-Brute force attacks attempt to guess encryption keys through trial and error, systematically trying every possible key combination until the correct one is found.
-However, as the length of the key increases, the number of possible combinations grows exponentially, making brute force attacks increasingly impractical.
+Brute force attacks systematically guess encryption keys through trial and error.
+However, as key length increases, possible combinations grow exponentially, making these attacks impractical.

 Cryptanalysis